govau/design-system-site/content/components/table/discussion/community-intro.md

 btntype: secondary
 ---

-Our components are a collaborative effort, we welcome constructive conversation and contribution.
+Our components are a collaborative effort.
+We welcome constructive conversation and contribution.